pursuit-curriculum/unit-full-stack-web-development/intro-to-sql/lesson-notes/README.md

 ```

-Use this table for the rest of the class activity.
+Use the following table for the rest of the class activity.

 ```SQL